maxhbr/LDBcollector/md/ImageMagick.md

                         "ImageMagick"
                     ],
                     "__impliedId": "ImageMagick",
-                    "__impliedJudgement": [
+                    "__impliedComments": [
                         [
                             "Scancode",
-                            {
-                                "tag": "NeutralJudgement",
+                            [
-                                "contents": "this is very close to the Apache 2.0 licecnse that was used as a base."
+                                "this is very close to the Apache 2.0 licecnse that was used as a base."
-                            }
+                            ]
                         ]
                     ],
                     "__impliedCopyleft": [